adammuhtar/adammuhtar.github.io/index.md

 ## A little bit about me 🖖

-I'm a data scientist at the [Bank of England](https://www.bankofengland.co.uk/), working on large language models and natural language processing-based machine learning projects for the [Prudential Regulation Authority](https://www.bankofengland.co.uk/prudential-regulation).
+I'm a data scientist at the [Bank of England](https://www.bankofengland.co.uk/), working on natural language processing/understanding/generation-based machine learning projects for the [Prudential Regulation Authority](https://www.bankofengland.co.uk/prudential-regulation).
 The views expressed here are my own and does not represent the views of the Bank of England.

 Previously, I was researcher at the [Bennett Institute for Public Policy, University of Cambridge](https://www.bennettinstitute.cam.ac.uk/), working with [Professor Diane Coyle](https://www.bennettinstitute.cam.ac.uk/about-us/team/diane-coyle/) to better understand institutional structures responsible for industrial and economic policies in the UK, part of the wider work run by [the Productivity Institute](https://www.productivity.ac.uk/).
 I dabbled in the use of text as data in economics research, analysing stuff from government policy documents and to patent publications 📑 Other than that, I helped supervise [Dr Pieter van Houten](https://www.polis.cam.ac.uk/Staff_and_Students/dr-pieter-van-houten)'s undergraduate statistics course, introducing students to the amazing world of [R (and Python, if they ask)](https://www.business-science.io/assets/2021-02-18-R-is-for-research/Join_Forces_meme.png) 📊 Prior to that, I was an economist within Malaysia's policymaking circles, meandering in all sorts of economics-related fields from trade policy to public finance management.